Bereavement and Grief Counselling 100 Hours Certificate Course

 Observing someone suffering from grief and being unable to help them can be equally distressing.

-This course will be a great addition to your portfolio of specialized areas of expertise, if you work in, or are interested in pursuing a career in one of the following::
+This course will be a great addition to your portfolio of specialised areas of expertise, if you work in, or are interested in pursuing a career in one of the following::

 - Bereavement counselling

 Grief is a term used to describe all the thoughts, behaviour and feelings that occur after someone goes through a bereavement.
 A bereavement is any event that includes a loss.
 We may experience loss through the death of someone close to us, or a relationship breakdown, divorce, theft, a disability, illness, miscarriage and so on.

 There is no “right” way to respond to a death, people will cope with a death in their own way.
 The way they respond will be affected by their relationship with the person who has died, their own upbringing, their previous reactions to losses, their other relationships, and so forth.

 There are many different responses to grief, which are totally normal, and doctors, counsellors and psychiatrists may be reluctant to diagnose a person as mentally ill during a bereavement.
 They may provide support to help the person grieve.

 A grief counsellor can help the mourning process by allowing a person to move through the stages of grief in a relationship that is supportive and confidential.
 The grief counsellor will try to help the person to accept their loss and talk about it.
 They will encourage them to identify and express their feelings of anger, guilt, sadness, helplessness and anxiety.